Lines and Spaces Music Theory Game Starfish Staff

 Lines & Spaces Music Activity Sheet

-Once the student has completed the game, you can further help them solidify their music theory knowledge with the activity sheet.
+Once the student has completed the game, you can further help them solidify their music theory knowledge with the activity sheet (included with membership).

 We like to combine art with our music activities, so you’ll often find our activity sheet with a coloring activity.